davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 **IMPLEMENTATION:**

 #.
-These steps continue with the completion of the :ref:`dev-Configure-PS-for-CP-label` section.
+These steps continue with the completion of the :ref:`dev-Configure-PS-for-CP` section.

 #. ``source /opt/Xilinx/Vivado/2021.1/settings64.sh``